dariuszsikorski/parse-learning/README.md

 • [JavaScript Developers Guide | Parse](http://docs.parseplatform.org/js/guide/)

-*Date:* Note that following spreadsheets are based on materials from **23.09.2017,** for the latest version hit the official sources above.
+*Date:* Note that following spreadsheets are based on materials from **23.09.2017,** for the latest version hit the official sources.

-*Contribution:* Feel free to ask me for editing privileges on Google spreadsheets.
+*Contribution:* Feel free to ask for access on Spreadsheets.

 License: [MIT](https://github.com/dariuszsikorski/parse-learning/blob/master/LICENSE)